-The Department of Environment, Land, Water and Planning (DELWP) is assessing the value, benefits and options for a coastal walking and/or cycling trail between Fairhaven and Skenes Creek, in Victoria’s Great Ocean Road region.
+The Department of Environment, Land, Water and Planning (DELWP) is undertaking a study to assess the value, benefits and options for a coastal walking and/or cycling trail between Fairhaven and Skenes Creek, in Victoria’s Great Ocean Road region.

 The Great Ocean Road is one of Australia’s most popular tourist destinations.
 It attracts millions of visitors each year, supporting local communities and the economy.

-This study will focus on the 60 kilometres of coastline between Fairhaven and Skenes Creek.
+This study is focused on the 60 kilometres of coastline between Fairhaven and Skenes Creek.

-The Fairhaven to Skenes Creek Coastal Trail Study will:
+The Fairhaven to Skenes Creek Coastal Trail Study is:

-- consider potential opportunities and challenges associated with trail development
+- considering potential opportunities and challenges associated with trail development

-- assess social, economic and environmental benefits of a trail
+- considering the social, economic and environmental benefits of a trail.

-It will investigate how new sections of trail could connect with existing and already planned trails to provide a network of coastal walks from Torquay to Apollo Bay.
+It will also look at how new sections of trail could connect with existing and already planned trails to provide a network of coastal walks from Torquay to Apollo Bay.

-Design development is still at an early stage and your feedback will be used to help inform recommendations for the trail’s route and potential future development.
+We appreciate you taking the time to share your views and ideas.
+Feedback will be used to help inform recommendations for the trail’s route and potential future development.